NominalTrajectory/DevOps-saxion-year4-q1/Q1 Cloud Automation Concepts/Assessment_Assignment_1/README.md

 Before deploying the solution, make sure you follow the checklist below:

 - Amazon CLI has to be installed
-- Fresh AWS credentials are set in ~/.aws/credentials
+- Fresh AWS credentials are set in ~/.aws/credentials.
-- Node.js **10.x** is installed on your machine
+- Node.js **10.x** is installed on your machine.
-- Your CloudFormation doesn't have stacks whose names can conflict with the solution: BaseStack, DataLayerStack, EFSStack, WebStack, S3Stack, ELKStack
+- Your CloudFormation doesn't have stacks whose names can conflict with the solution: BaseStack, DataLayerStack, EFSStack, WebStack, S3Stack, ELKStack.
+- Make sure there is a AWS KSM (Key Management Service) key named "CAC_Assignments" and that you have the private key so you can log into the EC2 instances for testing and troubleshooting.

 ## Deploy the solution